Skip to main content

 The U.S. Attorney's Office of the Western District of North Carolina is involved in a number of programs and projects in our community.
 Some of our major efforts are listed below.

-The U.S. Attorney’s Office is committed to protecting the civil rights of all people in the Western District of North Carolina.
-The Office’s Civil Rights Team is tasked enforcing federal civil rights laws, prosecuting individuals who commit criminal civil rights violations, and ensuring equal access to justice and equal opportunities for all by pursuing civil enforcement actions.
+The U.S. Attorney’s Office is committed to countering anti-Semitism, hate, and bias, and protecting the civil rights of all people in the Western District of North Carolina through criminal prosecutions and civil enforcement actions.

 Terrorism